nxskok/pasias/index.Rmd

 working on stuff from assignments 9/9a

-look at bikes data and maybe heat data
+look at heat data

+rejig the crickets questions so less duplication